wmo-im/wis2box-training/documentation/docs/practical-sessions/data-ingest-and-monitoring.md

 !!! question "Exercise 1: check for errors"
     Do you see any errors reported on the Grafana dashboard?

-??? note "Click to revel answer"
+??? success "Click to reveal answer"
     The 'wis2box ERRORs' displayed at the bottom of the Grafana home dashboard should report the following error:

     * ERROR - handle() error: Topic Hierarchy validation error: No plugins for http://minio:9000/wis2box-incoming/xyz/test/data/core/weather/surface-based-observations/synop/aws-example.csv in data mappings.
 Did not match any of the following: ...